Skip to content

 The Molecular Biology Program is governed by a director and steering committee.

-There are seven participating departments: Biochemistry, Human Genetics, Neurobiology, Oncological Sciences, the School of Biological Sciences, the Division of Microbiology and Immunology in the Department of Pathology, and Nutrition and Integrative Physiology.
+There are eight participating departments: Biochemistry, Human Genetics, Neurobiology, Oncological Sciences, the School of Biological Sciences, the Division of Microbiology and Immunology in the Department of Pathology, Nutrition and Integrative Physiology, and Pharmacology and Toxicology.

 The Steering Committee is the principal governing body of the Program.
 Its members are: